We may earn money or products from the companies mentioned in this post.

 When you are shopping for a new multimeter, you’ll be faced with two main options: an analog or digital multimeter.
 What are the differences between the two?

 The analog multimeter is based on a microammeter which moves over a scale.
 These are relatively inexpensive but can often be hard to read accurately.
+This is especially true if it is dark in the room or limited light.
 They need to be handled carefully because they are easy to damage even from a small drop.
+This is not the best trait to have being around construction.

 These are not going to be as accurate as a digital meter would when using the voltmeter.
 They are, however, excellent at detecting slow voltage changes because you’ll see the needle moving on the scale.